 Health and wellness is a fast-growing industry around the world.
 With more of a focus on taking care of our physical health, it makes sense that you might want to start your own health and fitness facility.
 But, how much does it cost to open a gym?

 Of course, it’s impossible to give an exact number when it comes to costs.
 Every gym will have different priorities and will be based in different areas.
-However, in this article, we will provide some rough figures based on recently available information to give you an overview of some of the costs to consider.
+However, in this article, we will provide some rough figures based on recently available information to give you an overview of some of the things you should have in mind.

 If you start to think about the costs involved in starting a gym, it’s helpful to break it down into basic elements.
 By doing this upfront, you can be more strategic about your business and make sure that you are able to cater to the right target market.